Cookie Expiry in WebKit/Safari Browsers

-Marketing technologies use cookies (and Local Storage) to connect user ad clicks to conversions.
-Let's discuss a simple scenario.
-A user clicks on your Google Ad.
-They land on your site.
-Your Google Ads tracking tag automatically saves an id called a "gclid" in a cookie on your browser.
-When the user makes a purchase on your site, the Google Ads tags automatically pickup the value of this cookie, and send it to Google at the time of purchase.
-Google Ads looks at this value, connects it to the original ad click, and is able to credit that ad click with initiating the sale on your site.
-All is well.
-Your Google Ads look like they're performing.
+Marketing technologies utilize cookies (and Local Storage) to correlate user ad clicks with conversions.
+Let's examine a straightforward scenario: A user clicks on your Google Ad and is directed to your website.
+Upon arrival, your Google Ads tracking tag seamlessly stores an identifier known as a "gclid" in a cookie within the user's browser.
+Then, when the user completes a purchase on your site, the Google Ads tags automatically retrieve the value stored in this cookie and transmit it to Google.
+Google Ads then analyzes this value, linking it back to the original ad click, and attributes the sale initiation to that specific ad click.
+This process ensures accurate crediting of ad clicks for sales on your site, portraying favorable performance metrics for your Google Ads campaigns.

 Cookies have an expiry date, enforced by your browser.
 If the cookie where the "gclid" is saved expires, the transaction will still be sent to Google Ads, but Google Ads won't know that it should take credit for the sale.
 Hence your conversion count in Google Ads reads 0.